10/24/2024

 Operator

-The next question is from up Rama with key bank capital markets.
+The next question is from Opal Rama with KeyBank Capital Markets.
 Please go ahead.

 speaker

-Very good morning.
-Thanks for my question.
-You know, you mentioned the spread continues to be wide and has this improved from earlier this year?
-And do you think it could improve into twenty twenty five?
-I know you already touched on this a little bit earlier, but I want to get some additional call in there.
+Great.
+Good morning.
+Thanks for taking my question.
+You know, you mentioned the bid-ask spread continues to be wide.
+And, you know, has this improved from earlier this year?
+And do you think it could improve into 2025?
+I know you already touched on this a little bit earlier, but I want to get some additional color there.

 speaker

 Yes, this is Mark.
-I mean, there's a lot of a lot of macro economic factors that the that the sell side continues to point to, and those have changed as we progress through the year.
-So, the bid ask spread is, you know, is still there.
-But what I'd say is, you know, that's not a really new environment for getting to try and transact and source deals in, you know, you look at our pipeline, the the turn of closings versus the growth in the pipeline.
-The ability to source deals that that meet our underwriting criteria, both for market, tenant and operational quality, plus, you know, support our investment thesis on our spread on our spread.
-Efforts again, you know, the bid ask spread is still is still there, but we feel confident we're going to be able to to identify opportunities to transact.
+I mean, there's a lot of macroeconomic factors that the sell side continues to point to, and those have changed as we've progressed through the year.
+So the bid-ask spread is still there, but what I'd say is that's not really a new environment for Getty to try and transact and source deals in.
+You look at our pipeline, the churn of closings versus the growth in the pipeline the ability to source deals that meet our underwriting criteria, both for market, tenant, and operational quality, plus support our investment thesis on our spread efforts.
+Again, the bid-ask spread is still there, but we feel confident we're going to be able to identify opportunities to transact in.

 speaker

 Okay, great.
-And then, you know, this quarter did see some slight deceleration in cap rates, you know, and based on your prepared remarks, do you expect to see cap rates move down again in for Q based on what you've already closed subsequent to quarter close?
+You know, this quarter did see some slight deceleration in cap rates, you know, and based on your prepared remarks, do you expect to see cap rates move down again in 4Q, you know, based on what you've already closed subsequent to quarter close?

 speaker